hugeen/burst/Readme.md

 [![Join the chat at https://gitter.im/hugeen/Burst](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hugeen/Burst?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Attempt to harmonize the different components of JavaScript (using **ES6**).
+Attempt to harmonize the different components of modern JavaScript environments (using **ES6**).

-I aim for **simplicity**, *minimalism*.
+I aim for **simplicity** and *minimalism*.

-Burst is a toolbox to build bigger things.
+Burst is a collection of libraries to build bigger things, such as applications or games.

-Each module is designed to be used in stand-alone or with few dependencies.
+Each library is designed to be usable stand-alone or with few dependencies.

 ## Themes